DanielGuernsey99/FA23-Team-7/README.md

        - logout
        - RentalCentralDashboard
        - sample
-   - files ending in  .txt  .md  can be moved into the package under 'Source Packages'
+   - files ending in  .txt  .md  can be moved into the package under 'Source Packages' or 'Other Sources'

 **An App file will have been created by the new project, it needs to be altered
 1. In NetBeans open the two java files containing main methods